 While MAT can be effective on its own, when used together with counseling, therapy, and aftercare, medically assisted treatment has been shown to improve the chances of success significantly.

 It might seem counterintuitive to treat an opioid addiction with another opioid, but prescribed medication operates to normalize brain chemistry, block the euphoric effects of alcohol and opiates, relieve physiological cravings, and normalize body functions without the adversarial effects of the abused drug.
-It is essentially replacing the substance with one less harmful and addictive – making it safer and more comfortable to detach from the substance entirely.
+The prescribed medications make it safer and more comfortable to stop using the substance entirely.

 Combining medications used in MAT with anxiety treatment medications can be fatal.
 Types of anxiety treatment medications include derivatives of benzodiazepines such as Xanax or Valium.
 Rest assured, if you are under the care of a board-certified psychiatrist, he or she will understand these alterations and prescribe the safest and most appropriate medications.